Franks and Frisians

 The Frankish monarchs urge the Pope to appoint Willibrord “Archbishop of the Frisians”.
 This enables the Franks to exert influence, via the Archbishop, over the administration of the Frisian territories.
 In 696, Willibrord settles in Utrecht and rebuilds the destroyed church.
 He also commissions the construction of a new church and founds a monastery.

 From Utrecht, the missionaries subsequently spread across the lands of the Frisians.
-Their efforts bear some fruit: by the end of Willibrord’s life – he dies in 739 – Christianity is gaining ground in the coastal region.
+Their efforts bear some fruit: by the end of Willibrord’s life – he dies in 739 – many people in the coastal region have converted to Christianity.
 In the rest of the Frisian territory, however, the missionaries encounter opposition.
 All Dutch school children know the story of Boniface, who goes on a mission to Dokkum and is murdered around 754.
 Not until the end of the eighth century do Frankish weapons finally end the conflict.
 Subsequently, the Christianisation of Europe gradually spreads to the northeast.
 It is a long process.
-Scandinavia is not Christianised until 1100.
+In Scandinavia, Christianisation starts in 1100.
 Europe’s last “pagan” nation, Lithuania, converts to Christianity in 1387.

 Every convert must say baptismal vows.
 One such document from Willibrord’s time survives, written in the Dutch of 1400 years ago.
 It states the Germanic habits and customs the converts must break with.
 The vows read: